Free Shipping on orders over $68

 You don’t need to buy harmful, chemically enhanced stain removers every time to remove stains from clothes; you already have natural stain removers at home.
 Ingredients like baking soda, white vinegar, lemon juice, or even salt can work wonders on various types of stains.

-For instance, baking soda mixed with water can tackle grease stains, while white vinegar is excellent for removing coffee or tea spills.
+Baking soda mixed with water can tackle grease stains, while white vinegar is excellent for removing coffee or tea spills.
 Lemon juice can brighten whites and fight tough stains, and salt can absorb fresh spills before they set.

 These natural alternatives are not only effective but also eco-friendly and safe for your family.